 Renaissance understanding of the body was trying to disentangle itself from centuries of error.

-Leonardo da Vinci was the first artist in modern times to dissect cadavers.
-From around the time (1504) that he was preparing the sketch for the Battle of Anghieri to roughly 1510 he claims to have been present at the dissection of ten human bodies.
-Shortly before his death he was claiming thirty.
+From around the time (1504) that he was preparing the sketch for the Battle of Anghieri to roughly 1510, Leonardo da Vinci was, he later claimed, present at the dissection of ten human bodies.
+Shortly before his death he was boasting thirty.

 Many of his anatomical sketches are of a pioneering accuracy; some are not.
 For instance, in his drawing of a head in vertical and horizontal section (including quiffs of hair, in wave-like and fluid motion) he attaches the eye by the optic nerve to three cavities labelled O, M, and N.